algolia/docsearch/docs/src/inside-the-engine.md

 your config.
 It will read those pages and recursively extract and follow every link in those pages until it has browsed every compliant page.

-If you have explicitly defined a `sitemap.xml`, our crawler will scrap every provided and compliant page.
+If you have explicitly defined a `sitemap.xml`, our crawler will scrape every provided and compliant page.
 We do recommend using [a sitemap][1] since it clearly exposes URLs to crawl and avoid missing pages that aren't linked from another one.